ras434/noisyPi/README.md

 mode: single
 ```

-## 7. Add noisyPi card to Home Assistant
+## 7. Add noisyPi Card to Home Assistant
 From Home Assistant:
 In your Lovelace UI, edit your preferred dashboard and add the noisyPi elements:
 ![card](./images/noisyPi_HA_card.png)

-## 8. Reboot your Raspberry Pi:
+## 8. Reboot Your Raspberry Pi:
 From Raspberry Pi:

 ```sh